PennyLeScroche

 If your highest card is higher than the oppositions you get what you want, if it’s lower you do not.
 If your lowest card is higher than the oppositions you get something good that wasn’t what you wanted.
 If your lowest card is lower something goes wrong.

 Expend your power to increase the number of cards drawn.
-When going against an NPC or other minor obstacles, only draw two cards.
+Mortals or other minor obstacles always draw 2 cards.
 When opposing another demigod, you can both expend power to draw more cards.

-Before play, it should be decided when and where your game will take place
+Before play, it should be decided when and where your game will take place.
+Have the most beautiful player flip 2 cards, have the smartest assign one to the Time Period and one to the Location.

 Time Period: